atarazana/gramola/README.md

 argocd cluster list
 ```

-Now you can log back in the cluster where ArgoCD is running if you want.

 # Add ArgoCD Project definitions

+**IMPORTANT:** Now you can log back in the cluster where ArgoCD is running.

 ```sh
 kubectl apply -f argocd/projects/project-dev.yml